• Home

 What is Manual Lymphatic Drainage?

-Lymphatic fluid is made up of water, protein and cellular debris—viruses, bacteria and other pollutants that are drained by the tissues of the body.
+Lymphatic fluid is made up of water, protein and cellular debris—viruses, bacteria and other pollutants that are expelled by the tissues of the body.

 Manual Lymphatic Drainage (MLD) is a light, skin-stretching technique that helps promote the movement of lymphatic fluid out of swollen limbs.
 MLD is specifically focused on the lymph vessels to help the flow of lymphatic fluid.
 Therapy is applied to your unaffected areas first, making it possible for the fluid to move out of the affected area, or “decongest” the region.
-MLD helps open the remaining functioning lymph collectors and move protein and fluid into them, as well as to help speed up lymph fluid flow through the lymphatics.
+MLD helps open the remaining functioning lymph collectors and move protein and fluid into them, as well as to help speed up the flow of fluid through the lymphatic system.

 What can MLD Therapy accomplish?

-Manual Lymphatic Drainage is intended to stimulate lymph nodes and increase rhythmic contractions of the lymphatic system to enhance their activity so that stagnant lymphatic fluid can be rerouted.
+Manual Lymphatic Drainage is intended to stimulate lymph nodes and increase rhythmic contractions of the lymphatic system to enhance their activity so that stagnant lymphatic fluid can be drained or rerouted.

 MLD also: